dan-fritchman/Thesis/content.md

 These transformations occur in nested layers of several steps.
 A key component is the VLSIR data model and its surrounding software suite.
 The `vlsir.circuit` schema-package covered in Chapter 2 defines VLSIR's circuit data model.
 VLSIR's model is intentionally low-level, similar to that of structural Verilog.
 Hdl21's transformation from its own data model to legacy EDA formats is, in an important sense, divided in two steps:

-1. Transform Hdl21 data into VLSIR
+- 1. Transform Hdl21 data into VLSIR
-2. Hand off to the VLSIR libraries for conversion into EDA content
+- 2. Hand off to the VLSIR libraries for conversion into EDA content

 This division, particularly the definition of the intermediate data model, allows the latter to be reused across a variety of VLSIR-system programs and libraries beyond Hdl21.
 The former step - transforming HDL data into VLSIR - is Hdl21's primary "behind the scenes" job.
 It similarly divides in two:

-1. An elaboration step, in which the more complex facets of the Hdl21 data model are "compiled out".
+- 1. An elaboration step, in which the more complex facets of the Hdl21 data model are "compiled out".
 These include `Bundle`s, instance arrays, and a variety of compound hierarchical references.
-2. An export step, in which the elaborated Hdl21 data is translated into VLSIR's protobuf-defined content.
+- 2. An export step, in which the elaborated Hdl21 data is translated into VLSIR's protobuf-defined content.
 This step is fairly mechanical as the elaborated Hdl21 model is designed to closely mirror that of VLSIR, excepting the native differences between a serializable data language such as protobuf versus an executable model such as in Python.
 (Particularly: only the latter has real pointers.)

 ### Elaboration

 Hdl21 elaboration is inspired by popular compiler designs and by Chisel's elaboration process.
 During elaboration a user-design `Module` or set of `Module`s are compiled into a simplified version of the Hdl21 data model suitable for export.
 Programs using Hdl21 therefore divide into two conceptual regions:

-1. _Generation time_, which might alternately be called "user time".
+- 1. _Generation time_, which might alternately be called "user time".
 This is when user-level code runs, constructing hardware content.
 This informally describes essentially all Hdl21-user-code, including all this document's preceding examples.
-2. _Elaboration time_.
+- 2. _Elaboration time_.
 That hierarchical hardware tree is handed off to Hdl21's internally-defined elaboration process.
 This is where Hdl21 does most of its heavy lifting.

-- Elaboration consists of an ordered set of _elaboration passes_
-- Each elaboration pass is implemented as a Python class.
+Elaboration consists of an ordered set of _elaboration passes_.
+Each elaboration pass is implemented as a Python class.
 Many core functions such as common data-model traversal operations are implemented in a shared base class.
-- Each elaboration pass performs a targeted, highly specific task, over a design hierarchy at a time.
+Each elaboration pass performs a targeted, highly specific task, over a design hierarchy at a time.
 Examples include resolving undefined references, flattening `Bundle` definitions, and checking for valid port connections.
-- Elaboration is performed by an `Elaborator`, which is principally comprised of an ordered list of such elaboration-pass classes.
+Elaboration is performed by an `Elaborator`, which is principally comprised of an ordered list of such elaboration-pass classes.
 This enables customization of the elaboration process by downstream (advanced) usage, e.g. to add custom transformations or extract specific metrics at arbitrary points in the process.

 ### Elaboration Pass Example